vvjn/IsoRank.jl/README.md

 ## Installation

-We use the NetalignMeasures and NetalignUtils package here.
-IsoRank.jl also depends on the LinearMaps and IterativeSolvers packages.
+We use the NetalignMeasures and NetalignUtils package to read networks.
+IsoRank.jl depends on the LinearMaps and IterativeSolvers packages.
 These can be installed as follows.